-3 Features Every Small Café Needs in Point of Sale Software
+3 Point of Sale Software Features Every Small Café Needs

 While every type of establishment in the food service industry can benefit from a robust point of sale (POS) system, this software is not “one size fits all.”
 Different kinds of restaurants and bars have unique needs: the features most required for a frozen yogurt shop won’t be the same as those for a table service restaurant.
 Cafés and coffee shops need point of sale software that will help employees fulfill potentially complex, highly customized drink orders quickly and accurately to meet the demands of the morning and lunchtime rushes.
 Here are three key POS features that are particularly useful for cafés.